Arionum (ARO) Hits Market Cap of $77,789.60

-Arionum (CURRENCY:ARO) traded down 0.5% against the dollar during the 1-day period ending at 21:00 PM E.T. on August 28th.
-One Arionum coin can currently be purchased for $0.0005 or 0.00000001 BTC on major exchanges.
-During the last week, Arionum has traded down 1.2% against the dollar.
-Arionum has a market cap of $77,789.60 and approximately $3.00 worth of Arionum was traded on exchanges in the last 24 hours.
+Arionum (CURRENCY:ARO) traded 0.5% lower against the U.S. dollar during the one day period ending at 15:00 PM ET on August 30th.
+In the last week, Arionum has traded down 1.2% against the U.S. dollar.
+Arionum has a total market capitalization of $77,789.60 and approximately $3.00 worth of Arionum was traded on exchanges in the last 24 hours.
+One Arionum coin can currently be purchased for approximately $0.0005 or 0.00000001 BTC on exchanges.

 - Bitcoin (BTC) traded 0.5% lower against the dollar and now trades at $48,782.46 or 1.00000000 BTC.